h8pewou/homelab/README.md

 #### ARM SBCs

 Limited performance compared to x64 machines, as of 2021.
 There is no easy way to run Proxmox on these.
-Their low power consumption makes them an ideal arbiter device though.
+Their low power consumption makes them ideal arbiter devices though.

 ## Host Operating Systems

+Mostly free and open source operating systems, ideal for homelab use.

 ### Proxmox Virtual Environment

+Proxmox Virtual Environment is a server virtualization management platform.
+It is a Debian-based Linux distribution with a modified Ubuntu LTS kernel and allows deployment and management of virtual machines and containers.
+Download ISO images from [here](https://proxmox.com/en/downloads/category/iso-images-pve).

+They also have great documentation.
+Clicking help in their UI actually works (even without internet).
+You can also download their admin guide [as a pdf](https://proxmox.com/en/downloads/category/documentation-pve).

 ### Armbian

+Armbian is a Debian and Ubuntu based computer operating system for ARM development boards.
+Check supported devices [here](https://www.armbian.com/download/?device_support=Supported) and if you have one already, head over [here](https://docs.armbian.com/User-Guide_Getting-Started/).

+In this guide, this will be setup as an arbiter host.

 ## Clustering

+This guide will focus on a simple high availability setup for home use.

 ### Corosync

+The Corosync Cluster Engine is a Group Communication System with additional features for implementing high availability within applications.
+Proxmox has fairly straightforward implementation of this that can be configured from the GUI.

 ### GlusterFS